grantaddis/commonality/README.md

 Application application for my IMS application, by Grant Addis.

-To run, clone the project and simply run
+To run, clone the project, then:
 ```
+$ cd commonality
 $ ruby commonality.rb
 ```
 The program's usage should be pretty straightforward from there.